Hiring in Spain

 Spain’s Overtime Rules, Exceptions & Compensation

 As a general rule, overtime hours are of voluntary acceptance by employees, with exceptions made for specific individuals and an applicable collective agreement.
-Overtime must be pre-approved by the company and under below circumstances:
+Overtime must be pre-approved by the company and can only be worked under below circumstances:

 - To prevent or repair accidents, or other extraordinary and urgent damages.